-- ✤ We believe each student is a child of God with unique intellectual, physical, social, spiritual, and emotional needs. - ✤ We believe children should be stimulated, encouraged, and inspired in the acquisition of basic skills as well as a desire for life-long learning. - ✤ We believe that training students in divine worship; musical, theatrical, and other artistic performance; and athletics will help them to glorify God in their bodies.
+- ♦ We believe each student is a child of God with unique intellectual, physical, social, spiritual, and emotional needs. - ♦ We believe children should be stimulated, encouraged, and inspired in the acquisition of basic skills as well as a desire for life-long learning.